 - 1. Positive SARS-CoV-2 RT-PCR result within 7 days of admission

 - 2. Symptom onset within 10 days prior to initiation of treatment

 - 3. Hypoxia defined as:

-- a) $SpO_2 \leq 94\%$ on room air OR
+- a) SpO2 < 94% on room air OR

 - b) Requiring supplemental oxygen (low-flow/highflow) OR

 - c) Mechanically ventilated <48 hours

 - 4. ALT < 400 (10x ULN) prior to initiation

-Patients who are not hypoxic but high risk (anticipatory chemotherapy, lung transplant) may be considered on a case-by-case basis.
-Patients representing the Essential Critical Workforce, as defined by California Executive Order N-33-20, could be considered for higher prioritization.
+Patients who are not hypoxic but high risk (anticipatory chemotherapy, lung transplant) may be considered on a case-by-case basis for a 3 day course based on the PINETREE data.